 If you are using Pinterest to sell your art and drive traffic to your art bog you must set up a Pinterest Business Account.

-It will only take a few minutes to set up your account and you will get access to helpful analytics and metrics like the number of unique users, the number of repins impressions and visit to your site.
-This information will help you to develop a strategy that will help you to grow your online art business.
+It will only take a few minutes to set up your account and you will get access to helpful analytics and metrics like the number of unique users, the number of repins impressions, and visit to your site.
+This information will help you develop a strategy that will help you grow your online art business.

 Related Post: Create a Pinterest Business Account Step by Step.

 Create Blog Category Boards

 Pinterest makes it easy for you to separate content into specific categories just like your artist blog.